resonatehq/resonate/README.md

 ## Why Resonate?

-- **Cloud Computing Made Dead Simple**: Resonate offers a dead simple programming model that simplifies coding for the cloud using an intuitive paradigm you already know — async await.
+- **Cloud Computing Made Dead Simple**: Resonate simplifies coding for the cloud using an intuitive paradigm you already know — async await.

 - **Single Binary**: Resonate simplifies your deployment and operations with a single binary.